Muthuswami Dikshitar: Family and name

-There are two schools of thought regarding the pronunciation of his name.
-It is generally pronounced Muthuswamy Dikshitar.
-Muthu means "pearl" in Tamil, cognate to Mutya in Sanskrit.
-It may also be linked to Selvamuthukumaraswamy, a deity of the Vaideeswaran temple in Myladuthurai.
-However, T. K. Govinda Rao explains in Compositions of Mudduswamy Dikshitar that "Muddayya" is an epithet of Kumaraswami or Guha.
-In the 1904 Telugu publication of Sangita Sampradaya Pradarshini, Sri Subbarama Dikshitar refers to him as Mudduswamy.
-In his composition Bhajare re Chitha in raga Kalyani, the mudra appears as "Guruguha Roopa Muddu Kumara Jananeem".
+Dikshitar used the signature name "Guruguha" as a mudra in all his compositions, but his name is generally styled Muthuswami Dikshitar, with Muthu meaning "pearl" in Tamil, cognate to Mutya in Sanskrit.
+The name Muthuswami can also be linked to a deity of the Vaitheeswaran Koil in Mayiladuthurai named Selvamuthukumaraswamy, and in the 1904 Telugu publication of Sangita Sampradaya Pradarshini, Sri Subbarama Dikshitar refers to Dikshitar as Muthuswami.
+However, in Compositions of Muthuswami Dikshitar T. K. Govinda Rao explains that "Muddayya" is an epithet of Kumaraswami or Guha, and in Dikshitar's composition Bhajare re Chitha in Kalyani (raga), the mudra appears as "Guruguha Roopa Muddu Kumara Jananeem".